KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-right-pane.md

    * Mute notifications from the app during the meeting.
    * Open app settings and About modal.
    * Remove the tab from the meeting.
 1. **Dismiss**: Dismisses the right pane.
-Always use the upper-right close icon instead of an acton in the footer.
+Always use the upper-right close icon instead of an action in the footer.
 1. **Webview**: Displays all third-party app content.

 ## Behavior